anoopkcn/zenv/README.md

                             use <version>      :  pinn a python version. list               :  List all installed Python versions.

+  prepare <name>            Download and cache dependencies for an environment.
+                            Useful for preparing packages on login nodes with internet before moving to compute nodes without internet.

   version, -v, --version    Print the zenv version.

   help, --help              Show this help message.

 Options for setup:
-  --force-deps              It tries to install all dependencies even if they are already
-                            provided by loaded modules.

-  --no-host                 Bypass hostname validation, this is equivalant to setting
+  --no-host                 Bypass hostname validation, this is equivalant to
-                            "target_machines": ["*"] in the zenv.json
+                            setting "target_machines": ["*"] in the zenv.json

   --rebuild                 Re-build the virtual environment, even if it already exists.

   --python                  Use only the pinned Python set with 'use' subcommand.
                             This ignores the default python priority list.
                             Will error if no pinned Python is configured.

+  --dev                     Install the current directory as an editable package.
+                            Equivalent to running 'pip install --editable .'
+                            Requires a valid setup.py or pyproject.toml in the directory.

+  --cache                   Use ONLY the cached packages.
+                            Use 'zenv prepare <name>' first to download packages to cache.
+                            Ideal for compute nodes without internet access.

+  --force-deps              It tries to install all dependencies even if they are already
+                            provided by loaded modules.

 Configuration (zenv.json):
   The 'zenv.json' file defines your environments.
 Environment names occupy top level